LUMasterOfAppliedComputing2023NS/MovieTheater_Group_6/README.md

 # MovieTheater

 ###
-To use different database credential for local development and python anywhere:
+To use different database credential for different environment (local vs python anywhere):
-1. rename `pa_connection.rem.py` to `pa_connection.py` and put in the correct credential
+1. copy `db_connection_template.py` to `db_connection.py`
-2. modify `local_connection` for local db connection
+2. modify the content of `db_connection.py` with the correct credential for the environment

+Note, any file with the name `db_connection_*.py` will be ignored by git.